-School leadership team work in consultation with Student Support Network to address persistent or ongoing serious problem behaviour.
+School leadership team work in consultation with the class teacher and Student Support Network to address persistent or ongoing serious problem behaviour.
 This may include:

-- Functional Behaviour Assessment based individual support plan - · Complex case management and review - Discipline Improvement Plan - After School Detention in lieu of suspension (in 2.5hr blocks) - Stakeholder meeting with parents and external agencies including regional specialists - Temporary removal of student property (e.g. mobile phone) - Short term suspension (up to 10 school days) - Long term suspension (up to 20 school days) - Charge related suspension (student has been charged with a serious criminal offence is suspended from school until the charge has been dealt with by the relevant justice authorities) - Suspension pending exclusion (student is suspended from school pending a decision by the Director-General or delegate (principal) about their exclusion from school) - Exclusion (student is excluded from a particular state school site, a group of state schools or all state schools in Queensland for a defined period of time or permanently) - Cancellation of enrolment for students older than compulsory school age who refuse to participate in the educational program provided at the school.
+- Exclusion from activities or representing the school at events - Functional Behaviour Assessment based individual support plan - Complex case management and review - Discipline Improvement Plan - After School Detention in lieu of suspension (in 2.5hr blocks) - Stakeholder meeting with parents and external agencies including regional specialists - Temporary removal of student property (e.g. mobile phone) - Short term suspension (up to 10 school days) - Long term suspension (up to 20 school days)